GovTechSG/apex-complete-docs/sections/oauth/authz-token.md

 ## 5. The User Authenticates and Authorizes the Client at the Login and Consent Pages.

-The User authenticates and authorizes the client in the Login (SingPass) and Consent screens.
+The User authenticates and authorizes the Client in the Login (SingPass) and Consent screens.

 ## 6. The Authorization Server Redirects User Back to the Client with an Authorization Code